eclipse-edc/Connector/docs/domain-model.md

 #### Policy:

 [policy]: Contract policies represent permitted and prohibited actions over a certain asset.
-These actions can be limited further by constraints (temporal or spatial) and duties (e. g. deletion of the data after 30 days).
+These actions can be limited further by constraints (temporal or spatial) and duties (e.g. deletion of the data after 30 days).
 Further information is provided in a separate [section](Policies.md).

 #### Data Request: